Drexana/15A---Health/README.md

 # [Health Insurance Claims](https://the-actuary-health-insurance-claims.streamlit.app/)
-Developed an AI model with a 98% accuracy and 5% anomaly detection rate that aids insurance agencies and brokers, during the underwriting process by classifying claimants into three risk-categories: Preferred, Standard, and High-Cost.
+Developed an AI model that aids insurance agencies and brokers, during the underwriting process by classifying claimants into three risk-categories: Preferred, Standard, and High-Cost.
 By employing a multitude of python techniques and data analysis methodologies all within AI4ALL's cutting-edge AI4ALL Ignite accelerator.

 # Problem Statement

 # Key Results
+1. Achieved a 95% accuracy rate with risk classification assignment.
+2. 5% anomaly(outlier) detection

 # Methodologies
 Kagglehub